entrecode/visual-cms.core/readme.md

   return [ Text, PhrasingElement ];
 }
 ```
-This makes Text and all Pharsing Elements valid content elements.
+This makes Text and all Phrasing Elements valid content elements.

 #### getSupportedContent([property])
 This function just returns `this.supportedContent` by default.